-- sand (browns, grays, greens, blues).
-Additional colors can be used as an accent for trims, doors, shutters, etc. - Accent colors for trim and small areas of color, should be complementary to the building color.
-Varying accent colors should be used to create variety. - Use building materials that are naturally plentiful in the region or are manufactured using regionally-available materials. - Use of materials having recycled content are encouraged. - The use low-VOC paints, finishes, sealants, and adhesives are encouraged to help support water quality. - Avoid oil-based products or those containing formaldehyde.
+- grays, greens, blues) are preferred.
+Additional colors can be used as an accent for trims, doors, shutters, etc. - Accent colors for trim and small areas of color should be complementary to the building color.
+Varying accent colors should be used to create variety. - Building materials that are accessible in the region or are manufactured using regionally-available materials are encouraged. - Use of materials having recycled content are encouraged. - The use of low-VOC paints, finishes, sealants, and adhesives are encouraged to help support air quality. - © Oil-based products or those containing formaldehyde should be avoided.